casper-hansen/AutoAWQ/README.md

   - Your CUDA version must be CUDA 11.8 or later.
 - AMD:
   -  Your ROCm version must be compatible with Triton.
+- Intel CPU and Intel GPU:
+  - Your torch and intel_extension_for_pytorch package version should at least 2.4 for optimized performance.

 ### Install from PyPi